davidschober/nuldcapi/README.md

 ## Quickstart / Install
 Install with PIP

 `pip install git+https://github.com/davidschober/nul-dc-api.git`

 ## Included Commandline Scripts

+**dc2csv**: takes dc metadata from a collection and flattens it to a spreadsheet

 Turn a collection to CSV

 `$ dc2csv -c <collection_id> <output>`

 See all options

 `$ dc2csv --help`

 get just a couple of fields from the collection

 `$ dc2csv -c <collection_id> -f id,title,subject,permalink,thumbnail_url

+**dcfilesmatch**: Looks for multi-file works and compares them to filesets matching a wildcard.
+This is used to generate TOC TODO spreadsheets.

-Grab all works that have filesets with \*.tif in the title `$ dcfilesmatch <output>
+Grab all works that have filesets with \*.tif in the title

+`$ dcfilesmatch <output>

 ## Using helpers in a script